mowoe/blog/content/bare-metal-k8s-cluster.md

 kubectl apply -f peer.yaml
 ```
 #### The advertisement
-Metallb wont anounce any prefixes until you have defined a `BGPAdvertisement` resource.
+Metallb wont announce any prefixes until you have defined a `BGPAdvertisement` resource.
 We dont need to actually configure anything in it, so you can leave it as is.

 `advertisement.yaml`
 ```yaml